 Montreal's Les Dales Hawerchuk, outside of being a fun, muscular punk rock group, have the among the best band names ever.
 The four-piece is supporting their recent full length, Désavantage numérique, which was released this past November.
 At FME the band will play Saturday night at the Petit Théâtre du Vieux Noranda in a show with Lubik and visiting Breton punk act The Decline !.

 Windsor, Ontario native Paul Jacobs now calls Montreal home as well.
-His garage-psyche output is wildly prolific (six full-length albums, along with a pile of EPs and singles, released in just 3 years) and his music is often simultaneously hooky and discordant, trending towards the bizarre.
+His garage-psych output is wildly prolific (six full-length albums, along with a pile of EPs and singles, released in just 3 years) and his music is often simultaneously hooky and discordant, trending towards the bizarre.
 Check out "Born in a Zoo" from 2016's Pictures, Movies & Apartments to get a taste.
 At FME Jacobs plays Friday night in the basement of the Petit Théâtre du Vieux Noranda with NYC punk-jazz combo Sunwatchers.